Article

 McMaster University

-McMaster University uses a standalone asset management database that was developed internally and specifically to meet the institution’s needs.
+McMaster University uses a standalone asset management database that was developed internally, specifically to meet the institution’s needs.
 The information in this database is managed by Strategic Procurement, which enters information known at the time of purchase, such as item description, value, purchase date, equipment location, etc. The dollar threshold used to enter assets into this database is $50,000 or greater.

 Contact: